Relabtive/ofxMobileKeyboard/ofxMobileKeyboard/README.md

 Installation
 ------------
 Copy to your `openFrameworks/addons/` folder.
-CopyofxMobileKeyboardExampleAndroid to your Android workspace.
+Copy ofxMobileKeyboardExampleAndroid to your Android workspace.

 Compatibility
 ------------